Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Costs of Compliance

-This AD affects about 97 airplanes of U.S. registry.
-The actions required by this AD take about 5 work hours per airplane, at an average labor rate of $80 per work hour.
-Required parts cost about $60 per airplane.
-Based on these figures, the estimated cost of the AD for U.S. operators is $44,620, or $460 per airplane.
+This proposed AD would affect about 97 airplanes of U.S. registry.
+The proposed actions would take about 10 work hours per airplane, at an average labor rate of $80 per work hour.
+Required parts would cost about $82 per airplane.
+Based on these figures, the estimated cost of the proposed AD for U.S. operators is $85,554, or $882 per airplane.

 Authority for This Rulemaking